hashicorp/swingset/README.md

 Now let's actually make these docs useful.
 There are a few components that are made available within `docs.mdx` files that will help you to showcase your components.

 1. Your actual component.
 So in the example above, you can use `<Button />` right in that mdx file, and it will render an example however you please.
+1. Any components exposed as named exports from your component index file.
 1. Any components you list in the `peerComponents` frontmatter key.
    1. In the example above, `<ArrowIcon />` is added to scope.
    1. **Note:** `peerComponents` must also be present in Swingset (i.e., they must have a `docs.mdx` file).
 A warning will be emitted if any unknown components are passed here.